-We are now accepting Spring and Summer 2019 applications!
+We are now accepting applications for Summer and Fall 2023 CELOP programs!
 Apply today!

 Program Dates and Fees

 - Application Fee: This amount is required to process applications.
 The application fee and tuition deposit are non-refundable and non-transferable.

 - University Fees: This amount consists of a $50 Community Services/Program Fee and $60 Student Services Fee charged to all students.

 - BU Course Tuition (English Plus Credit Program): This tuition is based on part-time tuition rates at Metropolitan College for courses numbered 100 – 499.
 At $425 per credit, this amount reflects the total tuition for enrolling in a 4-credit course.
 Students in the English Plus Credit program are only eligible to enroll in one 4-credit MET course.
 Please refer to the MET tuition rate page for more information.

 - Medical Insurance: All students are required to have medical insurance.
 In the fall semester, this amount provides medical insurance coverage for the fall, spring, and summer semesters.
 For the spring semester, this amount provides medical insurance for the spring and summer semesters.